Twin Peaks: Representation

 Denise Bryson (David Duchovny) is a transgender FBI agent who is introduced in season two.
 When she is reintroduced to audiences in the third season, she has a conversation where Gordon Cole (David Lynch) informs Bryson that he told her transphobic colleagues to "fix their hearts or die."
 Over the years, this quote has been adopted by the LGBTQ+ community, particularly those in the trans community, with Bryson becoming a cult icon for transgender women.

 Through the run of Twin Peaks, there is a limited cast of characters of color.
 Frank Guan of Vulture stated that "Lynch's focus on archetypes and myths necessarily ties him to stereotype," specifically referring to the treatment of Black and Asian characters within Lynch's collected work.
 Yellowface is also present in season two with Catherine Martell (Piper Laurie) masquerading as a Japanese businessman named Mr. Tojamura for several episodes.
-The secret of Laurie's true "identity" of being Mr. Tojamura was a closely kept secret between her and Lynch on set.
+Lynch and Laurie kept the fact that the actress was playing Mr. Tojamura secret, including from cast and crew, until it was revealed on screen.
 Deputy Hawk (Michael Horse) is a Native American deputy who, some say, functioned to be a "generic Native American tasked with ameliorating settler guilt" through cryptic dialogue.